 The solution supports Remote UE operating in or out of coverage.

+The solution supports the roaming scenario while complying with LI requirements, i.e., allowing LI to take place in VPLMN using Remote UE's SUPI.

 Editor's Note: the impact on 5GC and the existing procedures needs to be evaluated in consultation with SA2.

 Editor's Note: Further evaluation is FFS.